 As busy tradespeople, your hands are your livelihood and cleaning them effectively while still being able to care for them is extremely important.
 Your skin is your body’s largest organ and is its protective barrier.
 However, if you work in a manual trade and your hands are irritated, then the barrier can be broken.
 Harmful substances can accumulate and cause sore and inflamed skin and long-term health can be affected.
 Skin diseases can be debilitating for the sufferer, meaning that work becomes difficult and livelihoods put in jeopardy.

-There are common signs of skin problems to look for on your hands such as dryness, redness, cracking or swelling of the hands and fingers as well as skin rash, blisters, flaking and itching.
+There are common signs of skin problems to look for on your hands.
+Symptoms include dryness, redness, cracking or swelling of the hands and fingers as well as skin rash, blisters, flaking and itching.

 Avoid, Protect and Check